provectus/kafka-ui/README.md

 ## Building With Docker

-To build Kafka UI locally with Docker, you need the following steps:
+Steps to build Kafka UI locally with Docker:

 1. Install prerequisites: Java and Docker
 2. Clone this repository and open a terminal in the directory of the project